systemd/mkosi/mkosi.md

   recommended to specify a series of dot separated components.
-The version may also be configured in a file `mkosi.version` in which case it may be conveniently managed via the `bump` verb or the `--auto-bump` switch.
+The version may also be configured in a file `mkosi.version` in which case it may be conveniently managed via the `bump` verb or the `--auto-bump` option.
 When specified the image version is included in the default output file name, i.e. instead of `image.raw` the default will be `image_0.1.raw` for version `0.1` of the image, and similar.
 The version is also passed via the `$IMAGE_VERSION` to any build scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_VERSION=` field of it).

+`AutoBump=`, `--auto-bump=`, `-B`

+: If specified, after each successful build the the version is bumped in a fashion equivalent to the `bump` verb, in preparation for the next build.
+This is useful for simple, linear version management: each build in a series will have a version number one higher then the previous one.

 `ImageId=`, `--image-id=`